Originally Posted: Dec 1, 2014

-This is the actual essay a student submitted with his application to Denison University in Granville, Ohio, and it helped him gain admission there.
-Check out the essay, then make sure you read our tips below!
+This is the actual essay student William J. Altmn submitted with his application to Denison University in Granville, Ohio.
+He got in, of course!
+Check out the essay and get inspired!

 That summer was filled with fast car rides, the wind in my hair, and rock and roll in my ears.
 The excitement and adrenaline of the days were countered by cool, relaxing nights by a crackling campfire with friends.
 It was truly the best of times.
 Yet throughout that summer’s three months of an easy ride, I felt a sense of longing that permeated every look in the mirror.